 Through my research I have found evidence that stereotypes are planted in our heads from the moment we learn there are differences in other people.
 When referring to the word stereotypes, I mean “a simplified and standardized conception or image invested with special meaning and held in common by members of a group” (Definition of Stereotypes).
 We, as a society, are taught that there are differences between one person and another and that is why there are stereotypes and different groups throughout the world.
 I have found in numerous books, websites and journal articles that stereotypes could be said to be a perpetuated cycle and without the help of bystanders, there will always be differences.
 In “Believing What You Hear: The Impact of Aging upon the Old”, Teri Bennett and Jean Gaines say that the stereotypes about old people may or may not be true, but older people incorporate these “standards” so that these stereotypes become true (435).
 If we hear the description of a group, we automatically sort people into that group according to what we know about them.
 We do this to ourselves in the same way, once we figure ourselves out we put ourselves into a group and then we act accordingly (435).
 In Cultural Theory and Popular Culture, Storey talks about the fact that “human biology does not divide people into different races, it is racism that insists on this division” (167).
 Although in my argument I am not discussing the differences between races in Harry Potter, the same principles apply.
 Just as Storey says, “it is racism that insists on this division”, the theory of structuralism also discussed by Storey says “meaning is produced, not through a one-to-one relation to things in the world, but by establishing difference” (111).
 The stereotypes are in place because the differences between the students in the different Houses have been culturally established, not naturally.
 The word different makes the labels and groupings true.
 Through this culturally accepted term we give meaning to the function of stereotypes and differences between people creating more conflict between groups.
 In Harry Potter we see the hierarchy of the Houses create conflict using force and violence as a tool to be at the top of the “system.”
 This hierarchy generates an “us versus them” attitude, which increases the conflict and the divisions between the already divided Houses.

 All of the stereotypes that are in place at Hogwarts could be traced back to the fact that the founders were all very different too and decided to make four different houses.
 Godric Gryffindor, Salazar Slytherin, Rowena Ravenclaw, and Helga Hufflepuff decided when they started the school, Hogwarts, they would separate children under their watch.
-Eventually when they died the new students would be placed under the Sorting Hat to find out which house they would be in: Gryffindor, Slytherin, Hufflepuff, or Ravenclaw.
+Eventually when they died, the new students would be placed under the Sorting Hat to find out which house they would be in: Gryffindor, Slytherin, Hufflepuff, or Ravenclaw.
 “While still alive they did divide their favorites from the throng, yet how to pick the worthy ones when they were dead and gone” (Goblet of Fire 129 ebook).
 The head of the houses were all very different making the houses themselves all very different.
 If there are no houses within Hogwarts there probably would not be half of the drama and tension within the school, but because there are divisions within the school, the children who were raised by wizards and witches already know which house they want to be in because they know of the stereotypes.
+Ok and why is that important?